hokata0310/travel-guide-analysis/README.md

 This repository contains data analysis and insights for an imaginary travel blog owned by a world traveler and solo entrepreneur.
 The analysis is based on a dataset reflecting user behavior, marketing efforts, and product sales on the blog.

 ## Overview
 The dataset is a log file with ~600.000 rows.
 It includes information on various events such as reads, subscriptions, and purchases, segmented by country, source, and topic.
-The primary goal is to derive actionable insights to optimize marketing strategies, content creation, and revenue generation for Dilan's travel blog.
+The primary goal is to derive actionable insights to optimize marketing strategies, content creation, and revenue generation for the owner.

 ## Contents
 - Data Analysis: